noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

   - e.g. some tricks arent listed based on my opinions
   - check MDN, then w3.org as your use case becomes more complex
 - mainly for keeping me up to date whenever I return to a predominately frontend role

   - where expert level css knowledge is required to remain efficient

+- note about anything design related: im not a designer, not interested in being a designer, but all frontend devs needs to have some basic knowledge in case we need to push back against something crazy that doesnt make sense
+  - designers are special people, like a good painter/basketball player, your born with a 6th sense,

 ## links